 New England Spring

-New England Spring is time to squeeze in that last ski run — in a t-shirt!
+New England spring is the time to squeeze in that last ski run — in a t-shirt!
 Then come the fragrant lilacs, yellow forsythia and flowering trees.
 There is an enviable continuity about life in New England.
-With 400 years of tradition to call on, many enjoy doing what their grandparents and earlier ancestors did: plowing, gardening, fishing or making johnnycakes for May Breakfasts in Rhode Island.
+With 400 years of tradition to call on, many enjoy doing what their grandparents and earlier ancestors did: plowing, gardening, fishing or making johnnycakes for May breakfasts in Rhode Island.

 New England Spring Travel Ideas

 - Fairfield: some 30,000 dogwoods bloom during the annual Dogwood Festival at Greenfield Hill Congregational Church.